Delray Beach Nursing Home Abuse Lawyer

 Our Experienced Nursing Home Abuse Lawyers Will Fight For You

 If you or someone you love has been a victim of abuse, the natural inclination for most people is to try and strike back at those who hurt you.
 However, to do it effectively, you need a knowledgeable attorney.
-The Delray Beach nursing home abuse attorneys at the Leifer Law Firm will work hard to ensure that those who perpetrate such behavior are found liable and punished to the fullest extent of the law.
+The Delray Beach nursing home abuse attorneys at Leifer & Ramirez will work hard to ensure that those who perpetrate such behavior are found liable and punished to the fullest extent of the law.
 Call us today at 561-660-9421 to set up a free consultation.